matthew-tfs/mjcb.io/content/blog/00047-goodbye-vmware.md

 ## No More VMware? ##

 It is hard to say if VMware will still be a viable product to use for virtualization.
-With all of the push to "go to the Cloud", there is always going to be a requirement for companies to have an on-premise component.
+With all of the push to "go to the Cloud", there is always going to be a requirement for companies to have an on-premises component.
 With the acquisition by Broadcom, I will likely not recommend VMware as a solution anymore, even though I have happily used VMware products for many years.

 ## Links ##